unified-naming-convention/NamingStandard/api/cache.md

 The **cache** library provides methods for modifying the internal Instance cache.

 Note that some of the methods are only available as global functions.
-They will be marked as `🌍 Global`.
+They will be tagged with `🌎 Global`.

 ---